Stock Market Crash: History, Causes, and What to Do When Markets Fall

 What Should You Do During a Stock Market Crash?

 This is the most important section of this article.
-Knowing what crashes are and why they happen is useful.
-Knowing what to DO is what separates informed investors from panicked ones.
+When the stock market is down and the share market is falling, knowing what to do is what separates informed investors from panicked ones.

 Don't Panic Sell